jeremiahflaga/jeremiahflaga.github.io-OLD/pages/resume/anti-resume-2018.md

 Wait!...
 I am not saying that being an expert on frameworks is not important.
 What I am trying to say is that, in programming, there are more important things to focus on than being an expert on frameworks --- such as [separating the business rules from the other parts of the system](http://craftsmanshipcounts.com/policy-mechanism-preservation-business-value/#comment-32).
 The business rules in a system are not googleable, so I believe that it is very important to separate them so that it will be very easy to locate them when fixing bugs.

 (I intend to someday become an expert on some frameworks of course.)

+You might ask what my excuse is for not being an expert on frameworks...

 About ten years ago,  in our school library, I read this from a book called "The Magic of Thinking Big" <sup id="footnote-indicator-1">[[1]](#footnote-1)</sup>: